 Section 1.2 What about the legal terms?
-That about the legal termor

 There are technical legal terms for some of the rules, procedures, and types of deadlines explained in this chapter.
 Many of these terms are unfamiliar to most people and can be hard to understand.